Ayush1026/A-Pathfinding/README.md

 # A-Pathfinding
-A* Pathfinding algorithm that finds smallest path between two nodes.
+A* Pathfinding algorithm that finds the smallest path between two nodes which is based on the priority queue.